OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/detailed-connection-viewer.rst

 There are two things to mention here.
 First, note that some of the target names are highlighted.
 Those are inputs that are connected to source variables found outside of the target system.
-In this particular case, where our target is a Component, not a Group, then any inputs that are connected will be highlighted, because their sources will always be outside of that Component.
+In this particular case, where our target is a Component, not a Group, any inputs that are connected will be highlighted, because their sources will always be outside of that Component.
 If our target system were a Group, then some of the connections would be internal to that Group, and some would cross the Group boundary.
 Those crossing the Group boundary would be highlighted.
-The second thing to mention here is that even unconnected variables are shown in the viewer, but their source or target will be displayed as **NO CONNECTION**.
+The second thing to mention is that even unconnected variables are shown in the viewer, but their source or target will be displayed as **NO CONNECTION**.
 This can be useful when you want to show all dangling input variables on a specific Group or Component, for example: